 XMLtoE2B is a Windows GUI utility that will convert an XML created by the Windows Answer File Generator to an unattended XML answer file suitable for use with E2B or other Setup\Install processes (even if installing from a multiple image WIM file or to a UEFI\GPT system).
-You will require a licence file for full functionality.

 You do not need to install the bloatware Microsoft SDK or ADK, just to create an XML file!
 There is a much easier way using WAFG+XMLtoE2B!
 The Windows utility, XMLtoE2B.exe will convert a basic XML file that has been generated by the Windows Answer File Generator, to an XML answer file that is suitable for use with Easy2Boot (or any Windows install, even if you are not using E2B).
 If you find the WAFG website useful, please make a donation to them using the Contact link on their WAFG site.

 XMLtoE2B makes creating automated, fully unattended answer files really easy!